karolsluszniak/ex_check/README.md

 configuration also becomes trivial and comes out of the box with parallelism and error output from all checks at once regardless of which ones have failed.

+Like on a local machine, all you have to do in order to use `ex_check` on CI is run `mix check` instead of `mix test`.
 This repo features working CI configs for following providers:

 - GitHub Actions - [.github/workflows/check.yml](https://github.com/karolsluszniak/ex_check/blob/master/.github/workflows/check.yml)
 - Travis CI - [.travis.yml](https://github.com/karolsluszniak/ex_check/blob/master/.travis.yml)